 Salesforce's Pardot solution has four plans: Growth, for $1,250 per month; Plus, for $2,500 per month; Advanced for $4,000 per month, and Premium, for a massive $15,000 per month.
 Plus, businesses can pay an additional monthly charge for add-ons, including the $50/user/month sales communication add-on Salesforce Engage, the $300/year/user engagement history dashboards, and the $3,000/month B2B Marketing Analytics Plus.

 The Plus plan offers the best value to a smaller company, while the Advanced plan's expanded features and abilities make it attractive to a larger company.
-We would caution against the much more limited Growth plan and the far too costly Premium plans.
+We would caution against the much more limited Growth plan and the far-too-costly Premium plans (for most businesses).

 This page will walk you through the features and costs to expect.
-And, once you've educated yourself on the options, take the next step: Take a minute to check out custom quotes from other top marketing automation services through our free comparison tool.
+And, once you've educated yourself on the options, take the next step: Take a minute to check out custom quotes for marketing automation services through our free price comparison tool.